Viewer Rating

 First Blood is an adaptation of David Morrell's novel.
 All primary and significant supporting characters, including John Rambo, Sheriff Will Teasle, and Colonel Sam Trautman, retain their original male gender from the source material in the 1982 film adaptation.

-Based on the source novel by David Morrell, the main characters like John Rambo, Sheriff Teasle, and Colonel Trautman were portrayed by actors whose race aligns with or does not contradict their established or generally perceived race in the source material.
-No instances of a character canonically established as one race being portrayed as a different race were identified.
+Based on the source novel, the main characters, including John Rambo, Sheriff Teasle, and Colonel Trautman, are portrayed by actors whose race aligns with their established descriptions.
+No character canonically established as one race was depicted as a different race.

 Combines user and critic ratings from four sources